Shelter

 If it’s not possible to go to a building or your home, the safest and quickest way possible is for you to stay in your vehicle.
 Park in the safest place you can find.
 If possible, under a shaded area.

-Turn off the engine, close the windows and vents.
+Turn off the engine, and close the windows and vents.
 Grab your emergency kit and listen to the radio.

 18. Follow Protective Actions and Protective Actions Guides

-The United States Department of Health and Human Services have a set of guidelines put together by the Radiation Emergency Medical Management or REMM.
-This will enable you to follow various ways to protect your family if you need to seek shelter in another place.
+The United States Department of Health and Human Services has a set of guidelines put together by the Radiation Emergency Medical Management or REMM.

 19. Seal Doors, Windows, and Air Vents with Plastic Sheeting

 Using duct tape and plastic sheeting seal all doors, windows, outlets, vents, and other possible entry points of outside air.
-If plastic is not available, you can use a wet towel.

 20. Turn Off Cooling, Heating, and Ventilation Systems